 The building has changed little from the exterior.
-The portion which served as the barracks is now a private residence while the former shop and pub section of the building retain their commercial fronts and in 2019 was used as a takeaway.
+The portion which served as James Walsh’s shop and pub is now a private residence.
+The former RIC Barracks was later used as the local Garda Station until the 1970s and in 2019 was used as a takeaway.
 There is no marker or memorial on the site to indicate that the incident ever occurred.

 Irish Times, 22nd Dec 1920, p5